paspao/springboot-kiss-architecture/README.md

 ...
 ```

 The output path is set to *dist/resources/static/ui*, and the path *dist/resources* is also configured as *resource* of the frontend module, combined with the configuration of the tier API that follows below it allows to inject the result of the Angular build in the Springboot application.
-In the output path (of the *build* command in package.json) there is a special directory **.../static/...**, one of those where Springboot allows to define static contents of the application.
+In the output path (of the *build* command in package.json) there is a special directory **.../static/...**, one of those where Springboot allows to define static contents.

 ```xml